reflectoring/reflectoring.github.io/content/blog/2021/2021-08-05-bean-validation-with-spring-boot.md

 We have an `int` field that must have a value between 1 and 10, inclusively, as defined by the `@Min` and `@Max` annotations.
 We also have a `String` field that must contain an IP address, as defined by the regex in the `@Pattern` annotation (the regex actually still allows invalid IP addresses with octets greater than 255, but we're going to fix that later in the tutorial, [when we're building a custom validator](#a-custom-validator-with-spring-boot)).

+Also, currently we've hardcoded the error messages in our validation annotations.
+We'll look at how they can be [loaded from a properties file](#loading-error-messages-from-a-properties-file) later in the tutorial.

 To validate the request body of an incoming HTTP request, we annotate the request body with the `@Valid` annotation in a REST controller: